alediaferia/map/README.md

      --value-file <file-path>   Read map value from file (implies -z)

-     --value-cmd                Use output from command as map value (implies -z) Each mapped item will be appended to the command arguments list, unless -z is specified
+     --value-cmd                Use output from command as map value Each mapped item will be appended to the command arguments list, unless -z is specified

 Optional arguments: